-Ideas at home to develop Speech and Language:
+Ideas to develop speech and language at home:

 Motor Skills and Sensory Needs

-Sensory Activity Cards- lots of great ideas of things you can create at home, not only to fill the day but to allow your child to explore using their senses!
+Sensory Activity Cards - lots of great ideas of things you can create at home to allow your child to explore using their senses!

-** NEW ** Empowering Little Minds - a jam packed page full of Multi sensory learning approaches to keep children entertained at home.
+Empowering Little Minds - a jam-packed page full of multi-sensory learning approaches to keep children entertained at home.

 Guidance on how to support children with ADHD can be found here.

 Evelina London - sleep tips for families.